3 weeks Madagascar | The Grand Circuit

 • Enjoy a change of scenery after passing Ambalavao, giving way to grasslands, canyons, and finally, the sea.

 • Explore the magic of the western coastal route, with sandy tracks, rivers, and baobabs.
-Do note: this area is accessible by 4WD only.

 • Visit remote and colourful Vezo fishing villages, pristine beaches, the bizarre limestone pinnacles of Tsingy de Bemaraha and the most beautiful lodges.
 All while meeting just a handful of other travellers.